apblair/CellLayers/README.md

 ```
 ---

-To recreate **Figure 1A**, please open CellLayers/Notebooks/PBCM_Tutorial.ipynb in a Jupyter environment and run the following cell:
+To recreate **Figure 1A**, please open CellLayers/Notebooks/PBCM_Tutorial.ipynb and run the following cell:

 ```python
 import CellLayers